Seneca-Scholars/SS-Status-C6/status.md

+7/15/25 Worked on the group project assigned by Wajiw created an HTML table using javascript

+7/14/25 Still working on converting my an older java project into javascript.

 7/10/25 Still working on converting my an older java project into javascript.
 Using HTML and CSS to make a website   and converting the project from java to javascript to get a better understanding of it.

 7/8/25 Continued working on converting my older project into javascript